craigwann/portfolio/README.md

 ## Getting Started

-Option 1: Download the repository from https://github.com/craigwann/portfolio by selecting the green "Clone or download" button
+Option 1: Download the repository from https://github.com/craigwann/portfolio by selecting the green "Clone or download" button and select the "Download ZIP" option.
+Navigate to the .ZIP file and double-click (uncompress).
+Within the directory open the index.html file with your favorite browser application.

+Option 2: select this link -->
 ## Built With

 * [Bootstrap](https://getbootstrap.com/docs/3.3/) - Bootstrap